intel/ad-rss-lib/README.md

    year={2019}
 }
 ```

+#### Usage with Python
+Starting with Release v1.6, it is possible to use the ad-rss-lib library also with Python.
+Please see the [Documentation on the Python binding](./python/README.md) for further information.

 #### Usage within CARLA
 This library can be used together with the open-source driving simulator [CARLA](https://github.com/carla-simulator/carla) to investigate the behavior of RSS.
 A first version is shown in the following video sequence: